Our Policies & Terms

 - Clear Voice may, at its sole discretion, immediately terminate its service should the client’s conduct fail to conform to these duties and responsibilities.

-- Clients may terminate the service and their contract at any time.
+- Clients may terminate the service and their contract at any time unless this is stated otherwise via a separate agreement or contract.